mitodl/handbook/delivering/release-process/webapp-release-process.md

 - After your code is merged:
   - When the changes have been deployed on RC, verify your changes via functional testing and obtain acceptance from any necessary stakeholders.
 - After your code is released:
-  - Perform smoke testing of the functionality if it won't interfere other application users.
+  - Perform smoke testing of the functionality if it won't interfere with other application users.

 ### Engineering Team